ShroomySquid/Minishell/README.md

 # Minishell

 This program is a shell with limited features.
-It is a project part of the 42 Quebec cursus.
-This project was made with the cooperation of [Tanker50207](https://github.com/Tanker50207).
+This project is part of the 42 Quebec cursus and was made with the cooperation of [Tanker50207](https://github.com/Tanker50207).

 To run minishell simply type: